StingyJack/Scripty/Readme.md

   //Discard the output of fileName Output[fileName].KeepOutput = false;

+  //... more examples in the unit tests
   ```
-  More examples in the unit tests

   In Visual Studio, the default output behavior can be set by navigating to Tools -> Options -> Scripty Options and adjusting the value.
 By default, `DontOverwriteIfEvaluationFails`
   is chosen.